Available in paperback and ebook

-Brenda Lockhart's husband announces he's leaving them on the night of O. J. Simpson's slow speed chase through Southern California, June 17, 1994.
-Brenda turns on the television and gets hooked on the Simpson trials.
-She's convinced Simpson is innocent.
-Meanwhile, her daughters are busy making their own bad decisions about lovers and crime.
+Brenda Lockhart's husband announces he's leaving her for a woman he works with at the post office.
+He drops this bombshell on the night of Simpson's slow speed chase through Southern California, June 17, 1994.
+Brenda has never worked outside the home and needs to find a job.
+Instead, she turns on the television and gets hooked on the trial.
+Meanwhile, her two teenage daughters make their own bad decisions about lovers and crime.